Josephrp/vectara-cli/README.md

 Contributions to `vectara-cli` are welcome!
 Please refer to the contributing guidelines in the repository for more information on how to contribute.

+### Contributing to Advanced Features

+We welcome contributions to improve and expand the advanced features of `vectara-cli`.
+Whether it's adding new models, enhancing existing functionalities, or fixing bugs, your contributions are valuable to us.
+Please refer to our contributing guidelines for more information on how to contribute.

 ## License

 `vectara-cli` is MIT licensed.
 See the [LICENSE](LICENSE.md) file for more details.

 ---

 This README provides a comprehensive guide for installing and using the `vectara-cli` package.
-For further information or assistance, please refer to the [Vectara documentation](https://docs.vectara.com) or submit an issue on the GitHub repository.
+For further information or assistance, please refer to the [Vectara documentation](https://docs.vectara.com) or submit an issue on the [GitLab repository](https://git.tonic-ai.com/releases/vectara-cli/).